MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ## Extend your plugin to Copilot in meetings

-Copilot is available in Teams meetings.
+Copilot for Microsoft 365 is available in Teams meetings.
 You must implement the following:

 * Adaptive Cards must not display a horizontal scroll.
 To avoid horizontal scrolls, don’t specify a fixed width. *[Mandatory fix]*